dart-lang/language/accepted/future-releases/unified-collections/feature-specification.md

         1. Evaluate the condition expression to a value `condition`.
 If there is no condition expression, use `true`.

-        1. If the Boolean conversion of `condition` is not `true`, exit the loop.
+        1. If `condition` is `true`:

             1. Evaluate the body element using this procedure in the namespace of the variable declared by the initializer clause if there is one.

             1. If there is an increment clause, execute it.

+        1. Else, if `condition` is `false`, exit the loop.

+        1. Else, throw a dynamic error.

 The procedure theoretically supports a mixture of expressions and map entries, but the static semantics prohibit an actual literal containing that.
 Once the